Roberts International Airport: Post-war redevelopment

 On 5 September 2010, Delta launched once weekly flights between Atlanta and Monrovia; with a stop in Accra.
 In January 2011, Delta Air Lines increased flights to twice a week (Sundays and Wednesdays).
 By mid-2012, Delta operated a Boeing 767-300 thrice-weekly to and from New York-JFK, while maintaining the stop in Accra.

-In April 2011, Air France launched a twice-weekly Airbus A330 service to and from Paris CDG, initially as an extension of its services to Conakry and later paired with a stop in Freetown.
-British Airways was the next airline to launch new service to Monrovia, commencing twice-weekly flights from London Heathrow to RIA as an extension of the London-Freetown flights that BA had taken over from its merger with BMI.
-The service began in November 2012 with a B767-300ER.

-As a result of these developments, throughout 2013 Roberts International Airport offered passengers same-plane service to Atlanta, Brussels, London and Paris more than once per week.

 Daily commercial traffic peaked in this year, with one or two daily arrivals.
 The busiest and most frequent connection was to Accra, with four airlines providing at least one flight per day on the route, which for a time made it the third-busiest connection from Accra and one of the top 15 route pairs in West and Central Africa, although service on the route has diminished in 2012 with the end of Air Mali's unsuccessful Bamako-Monrovia-Accra service and the demise of Air Nigeria, which for several years had flown from Lagos to Monrovia via Accra five times per week.

 In October 2012, start-up airline Gambia Bird commenced twice-weekly non-stop services between Banjul and Robertsfield with an Airbus A319.
 This service was later expanded to include multi-week flights to Accra and Freetown, and by mid-2014 Gambia Bird had offered the most destinations from Robertsfield of any airline, with same-plane service to Lagos, Douala and Dakar.
 Also in early 2014, Air Côte d'Ivoire added a service from Abidjan to Freetown via Roberts International.